Johnny Kilbane

 John Patrick Kilbane (April 9, 1889 – May 31, 1957) was an American featherweight boxer in the early part of the 20th century.
 He held the World Featherweight title from 1912 to 1923, the longest period in the division's history, having defended the title against four contenders during the reign.
 Statistical boxing website BoxRec lists Kilbane as the No. 2 ranked featherweight of all-time, while The Ring Magazine founder Nat Fleischer placed him at No. 5.
 The International Boxing Research Organization rates Kilbane as the 8th best featherweight ever.
 He was inducted into the Ring Magazine Hall of Fame in 1960 and the International Boxing Hall of Fame in 1995.

 Early life

-Kilbane was born to John and Mary (Gallagher) Kilbane in Cleveland, Ohio on April 9, 1889.
+Kilbane was born to Irish emigrees John and Mary (Gallagher) Kilbane in Cleveland, Ohio on April 9, 1889.
 His mother died when he was 3 years old and his father went blind when he was 6.
 He attended school until the sixth grade when he dropped out to help support his family.